Atelfo/Atelfo.github.io/_posts/2023-02-26-pharmaceutical-blockbusters-the-past-present-and-future.md

 - Personalized medicine scales up as platforms become products.
 Cell therapy and cancer vaccines come of age and are applied in earlier lines of therapy.
 We see the emergence of broad platform approvals for gene therapy/editing in rare diseases with similar pathophysiology but different underlying causal mutations (e.g. retinitis pigmentosa)

 Looking forward to revisiting these predictions in 20 years!

+_Addendum: I got some good feedback after publishing that I didn't sufficiently address the potential for the Inflation Reduction Act (IRA) to disincentivise investment in diseases of aging or with a high Medicare/Medicaid population.
+I shared the criticism and some more information about the IRA on Twitter [here](https://twitter.com/Atelfo/status/1630539840784613377).
+I also added the following note on the IRA to the second bullet of prediction #2 "New price-control policies (most notably the Inflation Reduction Act) constrain the prices and revenues of top-selling drugs".
+I didn't talk much about the IRA because I think the impact it will have on early-stage indication prioritization is overblown, but it should absolutely have a big impact on long-term blockbuster revenue potential (something it's fair to say I glossed over).
+However, the potential magnitude of the changes in the IRA are big enough that I could easily be wrong here._

 ---